ebohc/grc-toolkit/incident-response-runbook/if-i-were-ir-lead-change-healthcare.md

 Where the actual company made a call, I've said so.
 Where I'd have done something differently, I've said that too, and why.

+**Quick version, before the hour-by-hour detail:** declare the incident immediately instead of waiting for certainty, contain in a targeted way before considering a full shutdown, preserve evidence before fixing anything, slow down specifically for the ransom decision, and treat post-incident as its own multi-month phase rather than a wrap-up step.
+Everything below is the reasoning behind each of those calls, in the order they'd actually happen.

 ## Hour 0-1: Just declare it

 06:00.
 EDR and SIEM are showing weird data movement and what looks like ransom-note files getting created on a subnet tied to claims processing.